croct-tech/plug-js/docs/quick-start.md

 </script>
 ```

-The `croct.evaluate` method returns a [Promise](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise)
+The [`croct.evaluate`](docs/plug.md#evaluate) method returns a [Promise](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise)
 that resolves to the evaluation result.
-The second argument, omitted for the sake of simplicity in the example,
+The second argument, omitted for the sake of simplicity, allows passing
-allows passing evaluation options, like variables and timeout.
-Please refer to the API reference for more details.
+evaluation options, like variables and timeout.
+For all options, refer to the [Evaluation API reference](docs/evaluator.md#evaluate).

 ## Collecting Information